roboncode/avocadojs/README.md

 ### Project Status
 **I started Orango at the beginning of August 2018**.
 This project is in `pre-release` and the API is subject to change as functionality and workflow is being developed.
 Once the dust settles, I will move it into an `alpha`.

+**[03 Sep 2018]** 0.9.0 released.
+A second iteration of `populate()` is available.
+Look at the [post example](https://github.com/roboncode/orango/blob/master/examples/express/controllers/posts.js) for an example.
+In addition, `var()`, `append()` and `merge()` were added.
+The documentation and examples are really lacking at this point.
+I am still working on examples and then documentation will follow after the API feels a little less ephemeral.
+I would not recommend using Orango yet for any real development until I have completed the examples to test the workflow.
+I am still finding some parts that are missing / or needing refactoring as I am trying to use it.

 **[26 Sep 2018]** I am working on fixing the current issues and and continuing on example project.
 There is quite a bit of refactoring in the latest commits and API changes as the workflow is being evaluated.